DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-09-02-changing-what-we-show-to-users-who-do-not-have-permissions.md

 ![Feedback prompt](feedback--new.png)

-## Simplifying how we explain to users that they lack permission to view sex, disability and ethnicity information
+## Simplifying what we show to users who do not have permission to view sex, disability and ethnicity information

 Currently the content we show in this section is based on whether the: